Angshumaner Chhobi

 Angshumaner Chhobi (2009) is the debut feature film of Atanu Ghosh and had its premiere at the 40th International Film Festival of India, Goa.
-It was selected in the Competitive Section of the festival, one of the two Indian entries.
+It was selected in the Competitive Section of the festival in one of the two Indian entries.

 Plot

-A journey of four people, Pradyut, Madhura, Neel and Angshuman, through the making of a film.
+The story is about a journey of four people, Pradyut, Madhura, Neel and Angshuman, through the making of a film.
 Legendary actor, Pradyut, had chosen a life of exile.
 Madhura, National Awardee for her debut film, now leads a frustrated existence.
 Neel, passionate about dance and astronomy, chances on something that changes his destiny.
 Angshuman, returns from Italy eight years after completing a course in film direction.
 He has an interesting script on the curious relationship between a septuagenarian celebrity painter and a young nurse.
 The project is a non-starter with constant setbacks.
 A crime occurs brings emotional crises to a peak.
 Despite all adversities, Angshuman is determined to see his dream project through.